 Gualdo Tadino was only partially impacted by the 1997 earthquake, but the design of the town is the result of its reconstruction after a major earthquake in 1751, which was followed by another one in 1832.
 Many medieval monuments such as the Town Hall are almost entirely lost.
 The bell tower of S. Benedetto was built in 1914 to replace the previous one which was about to collapse.

 S. Benedetto: (left) fašade; (right-above) rose window; (right-below) Fontana del Cardinale on the side of the building.
-This Renaissance fountain was decorated with a coat of arms of Cardinal Ciocchi del Monte (future Pope Julius III) which has been removed in recent years
+This Renaissance fountain was decorated with a coat of arms of Cardinal Ciocchi del Monte (future Pope Julius III) which was temporarily removed when the photo was taken in 2013

-The interior of S. Benedetto was largely renovated in the XVIIIth and XIXth century, but its fašade was restored "as it was" in 1752, immediately after the earthquake.
-The church was built in 1258 and it retains an elaborate rose window which is attributed to sculptors from northern Italy.
+The interior of S. Benedetto was largely renovated in the XVIIIth and XIXth centuries, but its fašade was restored "as it was" in 1752, immediately after the earthquake.
+The church was built in 1258 and it retains an elaborate rose window which is attributed to sculptors from Northern Italy.

 S. Francesco: (left) fašade; (centre) portal; (right) bell tower